ProtoconNet/protocon-general-doc/docs/cli/storage.rst

 restore
 --------------------------------------------------

-| By ``restore`` command, restore the entire database from the downloaded blockdata.
+| The ``restore`` command is used for restoring the entire database from the downloaded blockdata.

-| When you use ``restore`` command, not only data for blockdata but also data used for digest API are created.
+| When you use the ``restore`` command, both blockdata and data used for digest API are created.
 Check if the ``network id`` in the settings of the yml file is the same as the ``network id`` of the downloaded node.

 * Multiple blockdata can be recovered simultaneously with the ``–concurrency`` option.
 * If you want to delete and restore the existing mongodb data, use ``–clean``.